Prabhashbhajnai/BookHive/readme.md

 ## Installation
 To use this repository
 > * npm i express --> in the server folder
+> * npm run dev --> in the server folder to run the backend server

 ## Authors
 * @Prabhashbhajnai